 The Shaktipat Master is a vessel for transmission, Goddess is the source… I do not care for the term “kundalini Master”, because it suggests mastery of Goddess, … control of it, and that is an ego illusion.
 One does not Master kundalini, one steps aside and allows it to do its work through you, as the vessel.

-How can one be so trusting of an energy that seems to have intelligence to totally yield to it?
+How can a person be so trusting of an energy that seems to have intelligence and to totally yield to it?